Tubecon

-Tubecon is a community-driven international YouTube event that gathers YouTube creators and their audiences in arena-sized public events.
+Tubecon was a community-driven international YouTube event that gathers YouTube creators and their audiences in arena-sized public events.
 The first Tubecon took place in August 2014 in Hartwall Arena, Helsinki with over 5,000 visitors.
 Since then Tubecon has been organized 25 times in 4 different countries so far (Finland, Sweden, Spain and Switzerland) with altogether over 120,000 visitors in all the events.

 In recent years Tubecon has grown significantly, as the YouTube and online influencer scene has also grown.
 The biggest Tubecon events have gathered over 18,000 visitors and featured over 200 YouTubers and online influencers.

 Tubecon event program is built in collaboration with local online influencers and it includes multiple program elements such as Meet & Greets, Tubecon Video Awards, panels and concerts.
 In 2018 Tubecon is taking place in Finland, Sweden, Germany and Switzerland and letters of intent have been signed in Romania, Latvia and Austria.

 2014

-Tubecon's story began in 2014 when Finnish creators wanted to organize an event where they and their viewers could meet each other in a safe and fun way.
+Tubecon's began in 2014 when Finnish creators wanted to organize an event where they and their viewers could meet each other in a safe and fun way.